Flutter Entertainment (LON:FLTR) Shares Down 7.9% – Time to Sell?

 - Neutral Sentiment: Source links — each bullet will include the article link for reference.

-Several equities analysts recently weighed in on the company.
-Citigroup dropped their price objective on Flutter Entertainment from £254 to £244 and set a “buy” rating for the company in a research note on Friday, November 28th.
-Berenberg Bank boosted their price objective on shares of Flutter Entertainment from £181 to £213 and gave the stock a “buy” rating in a research report on Monday, January 19th.
-Deutsche Bank Aktiengesellschaft lowered their price target on shares of Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a research report on Friday, January 23rd.
-Peel Hunt reiterated a “hold” rating and set a £223 target price on shares of Flutter Entertainment in a report on Thursday, November 13th.
-Finally, JPMorgan Chase & Co. cut their price target on Flutter Entertainment from £271 to £253 and set an “overweight” rating for the company in a report on Tuesday, December 2nd.
+A number of equities analysts have issued reports on the company.
+JPMorgan Chase & Co. cut their target price on Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a research report on Tuesday, December 2nd.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Flutter Entertainment from £202 to £190 and set a “buy” rating for the company in a research note on Friday, January 23rd.
+Peel Hunt reiterated a “hold” rating and set a £223 price objective on shares of Flutter Entertainment in a research note on Thursday, November 13th.
+Berenberg Bank boosted their target price on shares of Flutter Entertainment from £181 to £213 and gave the stock a “buy” rating in a research report on Monday, January 19th.
+Finally, Citigroup cut their target price on shares of Flutter Entertainment from £254 to £244 and set a “buy” rating on the stock in a research note on Friday, November 28th.
 Four equities research analysts have rated the stock with a Buy rating and one has given a Hold rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of £224.60.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of £224.60.

 About Flutter Entertainment